EternityForest/AnyoneCanDoIt/MathELI5.md

 Multiplying by a negative number inverts.
 5 times -2 is -10. -5 times -2 is 10.
 This is useful in signal processing.

-#### Filters
-You can use this to make a simple smoothing filter.
-At every step, when you get a new input `i`, set x to `x*0.7 + i * 0.3`.

-You are essentially moving about a third of the way between where you are and the new input every step, smoothing the input by slowly approaching it, filtering fast changes.

-Why 0.7 and 0.3?
-They have to add up to 1, but any two numbers can be used, and you can change them to control the speed.

-Obviously, if we have an input that's the same as the current state, nothing should change.
-If the total is less than one, the value would decrease, and if it was greater than one, it would increase, because x and i are the same.

-Half of 5 and half of 5 again (Because the state and input are the same) is the same as the 5, but  half of five plus a third of five is clearly less.

-To be sure they add up to 1, we might code it as `x = x*(1-s) +  i*s`, where s is our "speed".
-Whatever we add to the s, gets taken away from that 1, so (1-s) and s always add up to one.

-This is an example of exponential decay, as every step, the difference between input and output is reduced by the speed factor.

-In real life, if our time steps are not perfectly even, we will need more complicated math to account for this fact.

 ## Division